 Myanmar is known to hold almost half of the world’s naturally grown teak.
 However, it’s being rigorously preserved despite the high demand.

 On the other side, the huge majority of commercially harvesting comes from Indonesian plantations.

 Their state own enterprise called PerumPerhutani controls the forest’s and manages a sustainable planting and harvesting process.

 For a long time, it was considered that timber from older trees was much more durable and denser than the one grown on plantations.

 However, several studies have shown no significant differences in growth rate and density between plantation and old-growth teak.

-Experts have recently tried to replicate the grain of Burmese teak by growing it in the similar environment without irrigation or fertilizers.
+Experts have recently tried to replicate the grain of Burmese teak by growing it in a similar environment without irrigation or fertilizers.

-Most common pests and diseases teak farmers face are Hyblaeapuera and Eutectonamachaeralis (defoliator and skeletoniser), which cause serious damage to young plantations.
+Most common pests and diseases teak farmers face are Hyblaeapuera and Eutectonamachaeralis (defoliator and skeletonizer), which cause serious damage to young plantations.

 Control measures include natural fresh extracts of Datura metal, ClotropisProcera, and Azadirachtaindica, which are effective against skeletonizers.
 This method provides environmentally friendly protection without any use of insecticides or pesticides.

-Considering that it grow without fertilizers and heavy irrigation in a sustainable manner, investment in teak furniture can be an ethical investment.
+Considering that they grow without fertilizers and heavy irrigation in a sustainable manner, investment in teak furniture can be an ethical investment.